 How to prepare for mountain adventures in Mexico

 The best time for mountain activities in Mexico is the dry season, from November to April.
-During these months, skies are clear and temperatures are cooler.
+During these months, the skies are clear and the temperatures are cooler.
 The summer rainy season brings slippery trails and higher risks, so it’s less suitable for hiking or climbing.

 Many of Mexico’s peaks rise above 4,000 meters, making altitude sickness a serious concern.
 Spend a day or two acclimatizing at lower elevations before climbing higher.
 Stay hydrated and move slowly to help your body adjust to thinner air and reduce risks while climbing.